Preparation and verification of tensor network states: Introduction

 This paper is structured as follows.
 In Section \ref{section_states} we present the class of states and their corresponding parent Hamiltonian.
 The states depend on two positive parameters, $t, \beta \geq 0$, that can be viewed as time and inverse temperature, respectively.
 We show that, by construction, these states can be smoothly connected to a product state.
-We also extend the adiabatic quantum algorithm of \cite{Ge_2016} to continuous time, and show how the computational time scales with $\delta$ and $N$.
+This family of states is esentially the same as the one considered in Ref. \cite{Ge_2016}, although our formulation allows to extend the adiabatic quantum algorithm of \cite{Ge_2016} to continuous time in a natural fashion.
+We will see later how this family includes injective MPS and PEPS, as well as some ground states of classical models whose PEPS description might not be injective (although their parent Hamiltonian has unique ground state).
 In Section \ref{section_GapsCorr} we first show how one can efficiently find lower bounds on the gap of the parent Hamiltonian by means of an SDP.
 In particular, for every value of $t$ we can find a maximum value of $\beta(t)$ such that for all $\beta < \beta(t)$ the gap of the Hamiltonian can be lower bounded by a constant that does not depend on the system size.
 We then introduce sets of operators whose expectation values can be easily computed and that are complete, in the sense that they provide a tomography of the state.
 Finally, we propose verification protocols in Section \ref{section_verification} and discuss some possible complexity arguments.